Kitware/CMake/Help/manual/cmake-packages.7.rst

     $<INSTALL_INTERFACE:$<$<CONFIG:Debug>:$<INSTALL_PREFIX>/include/TgtName>>
   )

-As a special case, packages are not relocatable if installed to the ``/usr`` or ``/`` prefix on linux, and ``/lib`` is a symlink to ``/usr/lib``.
-This is a workaround for some linux distros creating such a symlink and causing the relative paths to be evaluated incorrectly.
-As installations to ``/usr`` are generally managed by a package manager, they do not need to be relocatable.

 The :command:`export(EXPORT)` command creates an :prop_tgt:`IMPORTED` targets definition file which is specific to the build-tree, and is not relocatable.
 This can similiarly be used with a suitable package configuration file and